NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-jonas-birkeli/README.md

 The options are as following:
 1. View train-departures
 2. Add train-departure
+3. Remove selected train-departure
-3. Assign track to train-departure
+4. Assign track to selevted train-departure
-4. Assign delay to train-departure's departure-time
+5. Assign delay to selected train-departure's departure-time
-5. Search train-departure by unique train-number
+6. Seelct a train-departure by its unique train-number
-6. Search train-departure by destination
+7. Search train-departure by destination
-7. Update time of station
+8. Update time of station
-8. Quit application
+9. Quit application
-9. Help
+10. Help

 The user can choose an option by typing the corresponding number, and the program will then execute the corresponding method.
-The user can quit the application by typing 8.
+The user can quit the application by typing 9.

 ## How to run the tests

-The tests can be run by running the DispatchAppTest.java, core.StationTest.java, core.TrainDepartureTest.java, utility.ClockTest.java, utility.InputHandlerTest.java, utility.InputValidatorTest.java, and utility.PrinterTest.java files.
+The tests can be run by running the core.StationTest.java, core.TrainDepartureTest.java, utility.ClockTest.java and utility.InputValidatorTest.java files.
 The tests can be run by right-clicking the file and choosing "Run 'DispatchAppTest'".
 The tests can also be run by clicking the green play button in the top right corner of the file.